 |I plod through with a little help from my action figure friends.

 Welcome to my About page!
 This is exactly where you’re supposed to be right now, so relax.
 Take off your shoes.
 Unbutton that top pants button.
 Breathe.

 Let’s get to know each other, shall we?
 I’ll go first.
 My name is Howard, which just so happens to be the middle name of the president with the biggest middle.
 (I’m talkin’ ’bout Taft.)

 What’s your name?
 Is it Dave?
 Did you know there haven’t been any presidents named David?
 Not one.
 Well, actually, it was Eisenhower’s first name until he changed it to his mid– I said just the top button!
 What are you doing, Dave!?

 |Me and my First Lady/Editor-in-Chief, holding up Mount Vernon.|

 Maybe we should get back to me.
 Though I plod through the annals of American history by night, by day I plod through a cubicle as a project manager.
-I live in Los Angeles with my incredible wife (and self-proclaimed Editor-in-Chief) and our perfectly cheeky 3-year-old daughter, but I was raised amid the cornfields of Minooka, Illinois.
+I live in Los Angeles with my incredible wife/co-host and our perfectly cheeky 7-year-old daughter and adorably maniacal 2-year-old, and I was raised amid the cornfields of Minooka, Illinois.

-In fact, I probably know more about the history of the Huxtables and classic Doctor Who than I do about actual history.
-So I decided to change that, starting with American history.
+In fact, I probably know more about the history of The Golden Girls and classic Doctor Who than I do about actual history.
+So I decided to change that—starting with American history.